- Video Introduction

 Adam Lobel offers a brief introduction of the context, goals, and themes of this Exploration.

 This EcoDharma Exploration is part of a new series of programming designed to engage you and your groups in exploring a particular aspect of EcoDharma together over the course of a month.
 Yet this isn’t an “online retreat” nor is it a stand-alone, one-off webinar.
 Rather, it’s an extended offering designed to help you go deep with the teachings and practices.

 As soon as you register, you’ll have access to guided contemplations, teachings, and practices from our three leaders.
-After exploring these teachings and practices on your own or in groups over the course of three weeks, you’re invited to join all registered participants and the featured leaders online in a live capstone gathering on June 27 from 12:30-3:30 pm EDT.
-This gathering will be recorded and made available several days later, for anyone unable to attend.
+After exploring these teachings and practices on your own or in groups weeks, we invite you to view the recording of the live capstone gathering of registered participants and the featured leaders.
+This recording will be available on the materials page soon.
 The Exploration concludes with invitations for follow-up actions related to the month’s themes.